 After you have created an account, you can now officially begin applying for Postal Service job openings.
 To apply for Postal Service jobs, follow the previous instructions in searching for Postal Service job openings.
 Once you click on a job opening, click the "Apply" button.
 Now that you have created an account, BE SURE to click on the "Click here to log in" phrase on the next page.
 The actual application process includes the same information that you previously input during the account creation process.
 As long as you are logged in, most of this information should automatically populate in these fields during the application process.
-During the application process.
+During the application process, MAKE SURE that you hit the "Send Application" button at the end of the process.
 If you don't hit this button your application will NOT be submitted.
 After hitting this button, you should receive an email confirming that you applied for the position.
 AFTER you have applied you will also receive a second email giving you instructions for creating an online assessment account and giving you the exam details.
 Keep in mind, sometimes you will get the exam email immediately and sometimes it can be many days before you receive the exam email.

 If there is more than one job opening in your area you CAN apply for as many job openings as you desire.
 Any testing necessary for a particular job opening will take place AFTER you apply.
 The hiring process begins by applying first, any testing for that particular position will take place AFTER you apply.
 If the Postal Service is interested in possibly hiring you, you will be contacted by them, usually by email.
 The Postal Service uses applicant's test scores to determine who to interview.
 When you are contacted with your assessment account via the email address you registered with, log into your account.
-At that point, you can select a test center/date/time that will best accommodate you.
+At that point, you can select a test center/date/time that will best accommodate you (or you will be given instructions for the online assessment).
 You can look through the Postal Service job descriptions located in this section of the Guide.
 With each job description there is a listing of information.
 That includes, job information, salary information and exam information.
 The Postal Service hires for both part time and full time positions.
 With part time positions, you'll usually have the opportunity to take on a full time position at a certain point in time, if you desire.
 For many people, part time positions are a great way of getting their "foot in the door" for Postal Service employment.